aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getFieldListSortAscending() {#getFieldListSortAscending--}

+<b>@deprecated.</b> Please use the 'fieldListSortAscending' property instead.
 Indicates whether fields in the PivotTable are sorted in non-default order in the field list.

 ```javascript
 getFieldListSortAscending() : boolean;